Lymphoma Cancer

 Table of contents

-What is Lymphoma Cancer?
+What is Lymphoma?

-Lymphoma cancer, which affects both men and women equally, is more common in older ages.
-In recent years, the incidence has increased and the success rates of treatments have also increased.
-Lymphoma, a type of cancer that responds positively to both drug treatment and marrow cancer, has more than 90 subtypes.
-It is the most common type of cancer in childhood.
+Lymphoma affects both men and women equally and is more common in older ages.
+Although its incidence has been increasing in recent years, the success rates of treatments have also risen.
+Lymphoma, which responds well to both drug treatment and bone marrow transplants, has more than 90 subtypes.
+It is also the most common type of cancer in childhood.

-What are the Symptoms of Lymph Cancer?
+What Are the Symptoms of Lymphoma?

-• Pain after alcohol intake
+• Pain after alcohol consumption

-• Enlargement of the spleen
+• Enlarged spleen

 • Bone pain